antoinejlr/Second-Hand-Arbitrage/README.md

 - How it all works
     - Operating model
     - Technologies used
-	- Part 1: Get the data
+    - Get the data
-	- Part 2: Transform the data
+    - Transform the data
-	- Part 3: Visualize the data
+    - Visualize the data
+    - Automate
 - Appendix

 ## Introduction